 Follow a healthy diet.
 It should focus mainly on fruits, vegetables, whole grains, low-fat or nonfat dairy, lean proteins, nuts, and seeds.
 Limit your consumption of added sugars, alcohol, and saturated fats.

 Pay attention to portion sizes at mealtime.
 Try cutting your usual portions in half.
 If you typically have two slices of pizza on Saturday night, just have one and some salad.
+A food journal can help you track what and how much you're eating.

 Exercise daily.
 Aim for 30 to 40 minutes daily or at least 150 minutes per week.
 Your exercise regimen should include cardio, strength training and flexibility exercises.
 You can also work out with a friend or relative to motivate you to get up and go work out.